wave2/osrecorder/README.md

       - C:\myfiles\TOPSECRET\*

 2\.
-Run OSRecorder once to ensure your config wis valid and the datadir is created successfully:
+Run OSRecorder once to ensure your config was valid and the datadir (Basically OSRecorder's git repo) is created successfully:

     $  java -jar OSRecorder.jar -v -c myconfig.yml